ThreadJava800/NAT_Hole_Punching/README.md

 # NAT Hole Punching

 This simple program shows an example of NAT Hole Punching between 2 peers over UDP.
 Repository contains implementations of client side and server (Rendezvous) side.
 In the beginning of communication clients send their local ips to Rendezvous.
-Then Rendezvous server, sends pairs <local_peer_addr, global_peer_addr> back to peers.
+Then Rendezvous server sends pairs <local_peer_addr, global_peer_addr> back to peers.
 After clients received their peer address pair, they try to find out by which address the peer would respond.
-After one ip is confirmed, connection could be established.
+After one of ips is confirmed, connection could be established.

 ## Usage
 Compiling (you must have [boost_program_options](https://packages.debian.org/ru/sid/libboost-program-options-dev) installed):